rbnhmll/vue-workshop/vueJS_workshop.md

  $ npm run serve
 ```

+Follow the commands above to start your server and see your boilerplate app.
+Your application is now running at `localhost:8080/`

+Ok, now quit the server, and throw the test project in the trash 🗑.
+We're starting over!

+>**Note** ☝
+>To kill the server at any time, hit `control + c`

 ### Creating a project -- `vue ui`

 The **new** Vue UI will launch a localhost with a GUI (**G**raphical **U**ser **I**nterface), which makes setting up a project a bit more user friendly.
+And you can use your mouse!

+In the terminal, type:

 ```bash
 vue ui
 ```

-Once opened, you will see many of the same options as in the console, but in a more clickable fashion.
+This will open up the GUI in the browser, and you will see many of the same options as in the console, but in a more clickable fashion.

-Let's create a `test` project again.
+Let's walk through the steps to create a `test` project again.

 ### Start Server

-With a project created, we can now start our Vue server, and see the.
-The CLI Service is built on top of webpack, but luckily we won't have to do anything to get it up and running, it's pre configured.
+With a project created, we can now start our Vue server, and see the results.
+The CLI Service is built on top of `webpack`, but luckily we won't have to do anything to get it up and running, it's pre configured.

 You can leave the UI running, or hit `control + c` to terminate it. `cd` into your project and run: